railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 * \ ``Done``\  : the project has been successfully completed.

  *Partner Info*

 If you check the box :guilabel:`Warn customer`, you should define a page header and footer in that same tab for use in an email.
 Open ERP then prepares an email that the user can send to the client each time that a task is completed.
 The contents of this email are based on details of the project task, and can be modified by the user before the email is sent.

 .. note:: Study of client satisfaction

 	Some companies run a system where emails are automatically sent at the end of a task requesting the client to complete an online survey.
 	This survey enables them to ask different questions about the work carried out, to gauge client satisfaction as the project progresses.

 	This function can be used by companies certified to ISO 9001, to rate client satisfaction.

 Once a project has been defined you can code in the tasks to be done.
-You've two possibilities for this:
+You've two possibilities for
+this:

 *  *Tasks*

 * from the menu :menuselection:`Project Management --> All Tasks`, create a new task and assign it to an existing project.

 Managing tasks
 --------------

 Each task contains one of the following statuses, depending on the state:

 * \ ``Draft``\  : the task has been entered but hasn't yet been validated by the person who will have to do it,

 * \ ``Open``\

 * \ ``Closed``\

 * \ ``Cancelled``\

 * \ ``Pending``\

 A task can be assigned to a user, who then becomes responsible for closing it.
 But you could also leave it unassigned so that nobody specific will be responsible: various team members instead are made jointly responsible for taking on tasks that they have the skills for.

 .. figure::  images/service_task.png
    :align: center

    *Tasks in project management.*

 Each user then manages his or her own task using the different available menus.
 To open the list of unclosed tasks that you have been assigned specifically use the menu :menuselection:`Project Management --> My Tasks --> My Open Tasks`.
-Or to open the unassigned tasks, go to :menuselection:`Project Management --> All Tasks --> Unassigned Tasks` and then select \ ``Draft``\   and \ ``Open``\   tasks from that list.
+Or to open the unassigned tasks, go to :menuselection:`Project Management --> All Tasks --> Unassigned Tasks` and then select \ ``Draft``\
+and \ ``Open``\   tasks from that list.

 .. tip:: Shortcuts

-	Every user should create a link in their own shortcuts to the *My Open Tasks* menu because they'll have to consult this menu several times a day.
+	Every user should create a link in their own shortcuts to the :menuselection:`My Open Tasks` menu because they'll have to consult this menu several times a day.

  *Task Work*  *Effective hours*

 .. note:: Tasks and timesheet

-	The module ``hr_timesheet_project`` gives you a way of creating the day's timesheet automatically from the effective work done for each of the different tasks.
+	The module ``hr_timesheet_project`` gives you a way of creating the day's timesheet automatically from
+	the effective work done for each of the different tasks.
 	This way you don't have to encode service times twice – once for the project task and once for the timesheet.

 	When you want to complete your timesheet, use the menu :menuselection:`Human Resources --> Timesheets --> My Timesheets --> Import projects`.

 Assigning roles: account manager and project manager
 ----------------------------------------------------